1 Introduction

 • Core component: R packages

-• Deep understanding crucial, even to just assess quality
+• Where deeper understanding is crucial, even to just assess quality

 • Analyses increasingly require complex scripts/programs